 When preparing the financial reports, the Company adopts the equity method to evaluate investee companies with control.
-Under the equity method, the share of current gains and losses and other comprehensive gains and losses attributable to the owner of the Company in the financial report is the same as that attributable to the owner of the Company in the financial report prepared on a consolidated basis, and the owner's equity in the financial report is the same as that attributable to the owner of the Company in the financial report prepared on a consolidated basis.
+Under the equity method, the share of current gains and losses and other comprehensive gains and losses attributable to the owner of the Company in the financial report is the same as that attributable to the owner of the Company in the financial report prepared on a consolidated basis, and the owner's equity in the financial report is the same as that attributable to the owner of the Company is the same as that attributable to the owner's equity in the financial report is the same as that attributable to the owner of the Company is the same as that attributable to the owner of the Company in the financial report prepared on a consolidated basis.